-But it’s the choice of carbs you consume that makes all the difference.
-Cut out the processed carbs – white bread, white pasta, white rice, fried foods, cakes etc and don’t overload your body with too many unrefined carbs – wholegrains, potatoes, carrots etc. Instead, eat these minimally processed and wholefood sources of carbohydrate in small amounts.
+But it’s the choice of carbs you consume that makes all the difference. cut out the processed carbs – white bread, white pasta, white rice, fried foods, cakes etc and don’t overload your body with too many unrefined carbs – wholegrain, potatoes, carrots etc. Instead, eat these minimally processed wad wholefood sources of carbohydrates in small amounts.

 Why do we need protein?

-Firstly, let’s kill the wide misunderstanding that all protein comes from animal sources.
-Many plants are packed with protein in a more bioavailable format (easier for your body to digest and utilise) than meats and animal products.
+Firstly, let’s kill the wide misunderstanding that all protein does from animal sources.
+Many plants are packed with protein in a more bioavailable format (easier for your body to digest an utilise) than meats and animal products.
 A diet rich in a wide variety of plants will provide all the protein necessary for a healthy human body.

 Protein is vital for growth, making and repairing tissue and hormones, preserving lean muscle mass and for recovery.

-Plant-based proteins include nuts (Brazil, almonds, walnuts, pecans, macadamias, pine nuts and hazelnuts) and seeds (linseeds, pepitas, sesame, hemp and sunflower), tofu, tempeh, edamame, legumes and vegetables – in particular broccoli, spinach and our favourite, Brussels sprouts.
+Plant-based proteins include nuts (Brazil, almonds, walnuts, pecans, macadamias, pine nuts and hazelnuts) and seeds (linseeds, pepitas, sesame, hemp, chia and sunflower), tofu, tempeh, edamame, legumes and vegetables – in particular broccoli, spinach and our favourite, Brussels sprouts.

 It’s important to consume the right dietary fat to help promote long-term health and wellbeing, so sorry – fried foods and donuts are off the menu.

-Eat good fats from plant sources such as walnuts, flaxseed, sunflower, olive oil, macadamia oil, avocados, nuts and seeds.
+Eat good fats from plant sources such as walnuts, flaxseed, sunflower, olive oil, macadamia oil, avocados and another nuts and seeds.
 A special mention goes to coconut oil – although it’s classed as a saturated fat, this oil proves that not all fats are equal (and not all saturated fats are bad).